 Recommended - Firms: prosecution

-IP boutique Ellis Terry has a proven track record in patent troubleshooting.
-Its potent prosecution team works closely with patrons to obtain cast-iron patent protection in the most business-focused, cost-efficient way.
+Despite its moderate team size, Ellis Terry is a potent player in the New Zealand patent prosecution space: it prides itself on its great understanding of client needs and expectations, as well as its customer-oriented thinking.
+Partnering closely with patrons to carry out cast-iron patent protection in the most business-focused, cost-effective way, the acclaimed IP boutique can flexibly accommodate the needs of clients and agents of all sizes and requirements.
 Electronics, software and mechanical inventions are the fortes of John Terry, who has more than three decades of experience as a patent attorney under his belt.
-A new addition to our IAM Patent 1000 this year, commercially minded Mathew Campbell loves helping New Zealand’s small and medium-sized entities to grow and safeguards their IP assets with dexterity.
+Alongside him are Mathew Campbell and Godfrey Livingstone.
+Commercially minded Campbell loves helping New Zealand’s small and medium-sized entities to grow, and safeguards their IP assets with dexterity; IAM Patent 1000 debutant Livingstone draws upon his secondment experience in a leading Singapore law firm to help businesses protect their innovations in the engineering field.

 Ellis Terry is an IP firm of patent attorneys and lawyers.
 We are based in two offices in New Zealand, and operate across New Zealand and Australia.